What are Design Patterns?

 Classification Design Patterns

-In 1994, four authors Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides published a book titled Design Patterns - Elements of Reusable Object-Oriented Software, which originated the concept of design patterns in programming.
+In 1994, Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, known as the Gang of Four, published the book Design Patterns: Elements of Reusable Object-Oriented Software, which introduced the concept of design patterns in programming.

 1. Creational Patterns